Knowledge Management for Healthcare

-Between government-driven reforms, the rise of big data, and the push towards Electronic Medical Record (EMR) adoption – all along the backdrop of increasing costs – the healthcare industry is facing an era of unprecedented changes.
+Between government-driven reforms, the rise of big data, the push towards Electronic Medical Record (EMR) adoption, and increasing costs, the healthcare industry is facing an era of unprecedented changes.

-In today's increasingly complex environment, it is critical for organizations to make the most of their internal knowledge in order to offer the best possible health care, achieve operational excellence, spark innovation, and meet or exceed stakeholders' needs.
-Consistent, systematic knowledge management practices can help organizations achieve these goals.Why Knowledge Management?
+In today's increasingly complex environment, it is critical for organizations to make the most of their internal knowledge in order to offer the best possible health care, achieve operational excellence, spark innovation, and meet (or exceed!) stakeholders' needs.
+Consistent, systematic knowledge management practices can help organizations achieve these goals.

 Get Started with Knowledge Management:

 For most organizations, it can be a challenge to balance the need to protect and secure data with the need to promote internal knowledge sharing.
 But it doesn't have to be the case.

 Designing, launching, and establishing a new knowledge management program takes careful planning and execution.
 Too often, we see organizations fail.
 Avoid common mistakes.

 A look at four levels of knowledge management (KM): personal or individual; department, project or team; organization-wide; and inter-organizational.